A generalization of the Brown-Halmos theorems for the unit ball: Introduction and main results

 It is also well known that if $\psi$ or $\bar{\phi}$ is holomorphic, then $T_{\phi}T_{\psi} = T_{\phi\psi}$.
 However, this property fails for general symbols, which is one of the reasons why the study of Toeplitz operators has attracted a great deal of attention.

+From now on, unless specified otherwise, we shall assume that $\gamma$ is a \textit{non-negative integer}.
+Our approach does not apply when $\gamma$ is not an integer.
+See Remark \ref{R:non_integer} for a more detailed discussion.
 The following theorem is the main result of the paper.
 It is a vast generalization of the aforementioned results and in a sense represents the best possible result one can hope for in the spirit of Brown--Halmos theorems for Toeplitz operators with pluriharmonic symbols.
-Recall that for two functions $x,y\in A^2(\B_N)$, we use $x\otimes y$ to denote the operator
+Recall that for two functions $x,y\in \Aw$, we use $x\otimes y$ to denote the operator

-\begin{theorem} Let $\phi_j, \psi_j$ be bounded pluriharmonic functions for $1\leq j\leq n$ and $h$ be a $C^{2N+2}$ bounded function on $\B_{N}$.
-Let $x_{\ell}, y_{\ell}\in A^2(\B_N)$ for $1\leq\ell\leq r$.
+\begin{theorem} Let $\phi_j, \psi_j$ be bounded pluriharmonic functions for $1\leq j\leq n$ and $h$ be a bounded $C^{2N+2+2\gamma}$ function on $\B_{N}$.
+Let $x_{\ell}, y_{\ell}\in \Aw$ for $1\leq\ell\leq r$.
 Write $\phi_j=f_j+\bar{g}_j, \psi_j=u_j+\bar{v}_j$ where $f_j, g_j, u_j$ and $v_j$ are holomorphic.
 Then

 if and only if $h- \sum_{j=1}^{n}\bar{g}_ju_j$ is pluriharmonic and

 \end{theorem}

 As an immediate corollary, we have the following direct generalization of the Brown--Halmos theorems, which in particular settles the zero product problem for Toeplitz operators with pluriharmonic functions.
 The zero product problem for general symbols is a long standing open problem in the area of Toeplitz operators, which has resisted researchers' attempts even for the unit disc.
 Our result here in the single variable setting reduces to \cite[Theorem~7]{GSZ}.